bonnydam/cv/README.md

 Bergamo, IT | July 2018 – Present

 * Introduced and drives the engineering of testing and test automation frameworks for IoT doorbell devices, home automation and security systems, web platforms, mobile applications and cloud services.
+* Defines the testing strategies, improves the quality and the speed of the software lifecycle processes.
+He tracks the issues and he sets with product owners the projects milestones.
 * Manages junior and foreign collaborators, planning daily tasks and defining long term growth training programs.

-**IT Consultant at Hewlett Packard / DXC Technology** Cernusco sul Naviglio, IT | March 2013 – July 2018
+**IT Consultant at Hewlett Packard / DXC Technology** Cernusco sul Naviglio, IT | March 2013 – July 2018 | 5 years and 5 months

 * Designed and developed software architectures to integrate web and mobile apps with customers backend services and databases.